abhinavkumar17/arch-drift-detection/README.md

 | `HEAD~10` | 362 | 289,022 | 36.1% | 0 |
 | `HEAD~20` | 335 | 799,214 | 99.9% | 48 |

-Budget is 800,000 tokens — 80% of a 1,000,000 token window — counted with a
-hand-written character counter at 3.0 chars/token.
-No tokenizer library, no category filters: docs, tests and generated output are all eligible.

-The first two runs fit entirely. `HEAD~20` is the first input to exceed the budget, and the log records two distinct exclusion reasons:
+The first two fit with room to spare. `HEAD~20` is the first diff big enough to run out of budget — 1,341,153 raw tokens against a ceiling of 800,000 — so the guard had no choice but to drop files.

-- `exceeds remaining budget` — the file that did not fit (1 file)
-- `budget exhausted before reached` — files never costed (47 files)

-Raw diff for `HEAD~20` was 1,341,153 tokens against a 800,000 budget, so exclusion was required rather than incidental.
+The log separates two cases.
+One file was costed and didn't fit (`exceeds remaining budget`).
+The other 47 were never costed at all, because the budget was already gone by the time they came up (`budget exhausted before reached`).
 ### Annotation overhead

 Annotation adds line addresses (`[CTX:L11]`, `[NEW:L14]`) to every line, which